cyverse-gis/suas-metadata/Calliope/DeveloperDocumentation.md

 # Calliope Developer Documentation

 This documentation outlines some design decisions made in the development of Calliope.
 A description of important classes can be found as well.
+Calliope is written in Java using JavaFX as well as numerous other libraries.

 ## Important Design Patterns